 In addition, the Behavioral Health Training Partnership works closely with the Coordinated Services Team Initiative (CST) and Comprehensive Community Services (CCS) programs within the grant region.
 Trainings and joint meetings are held to assist with development of competence in collaborative crisis planning and prevention efforts and to assist with implementation or enhancement of practices that are person-centered and trauma-informed.

 - Columbia Suicide Severity Rating Scale Screening Tool - Screener

 - Columbia Suicide Severity Rating Scale Lifetime (long version)

 - Columbia University C-SSRS web-site for downloading tools

 - Training video for the Columbia Suicide Severity Rating Scale

-- Fillable Follow-up form for youth admitted to crisis services - In progress
+- Fillable Follow-up form for youth admitted to crisis services

 For more information contact:

 Sharon Locklin, Training Manager